davewalker5/RC2014/Programs/Assembly/README.md

 For `buttons.asm`, hold the desired buttons while entering `G 8000`.
 The program samples them once, rather than continuously monitoring them.
 The resulting LED pattern remains visible after it returns.

+### Playing the C-Major Scale

+Load `scale.asm` using the sequence above: **`A 8000` → send file → Escape → `G 8000`**.
+No message or note data needs to be entered beforehand.
+Connect audio output to the SID-Ulator and configure the module for register port **D4** and data port **D5**.
+For a module configured for A4/A5, replace every D4/D5 port operand accordingly.

+The program plays **C4, D4, E4, F4, G4, A4, B4, C5** using a triangle waveform at volume 10, then mutes the card and returns to SCM.
+It clears SID registers 0–24 at startup, replacing any previous sound settings.
+Run `G 8000` again to repeat the scale.

+Pitches use the same frequency words as [the BASIC scale example](../Sound/scale.bas), assuming a nominal 1 MHz SID clock.
+At a 7.3728 MHz Z80 clock, each note lasts about 0.46 seconds, followed by a 0.058-second release gap.
+CPU speed affects duration, while the effective SID clock affects pitch.
+Adjust the two `LD DE,$FFFF` values in the play routine to change note duration and `LD DE,$4000` to change the gap; use nonzero values.

+The program occupies `8000`–`809B`, including its routines and note constants.
+It uses the existing SCM stack.
+Its fixed targets are `8002` (register-clear loop), `8065` (play note), and `8095` (delay).
+Keep instruction lengths unchanged when editing values, or recalculate the targets.
+The first instruction at `8000` should be `LD B,$19`.

 ### Comments and Blank Lines

 The text transmitted to SCM's assembler must not contain `;` comments or blank lines.
 SCM does not accept assembly comments, and a blank line advances past the instruction currently in memory.
 This can shift the loaded program and invalidate its call and jump addresses.